 Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

-- An essential part of following an HIV regimen is medication adherence.
+- An essential part of effective HIV treatment is medication adherence.
 Medication adherence means sticking firmly to an HIV regimen—taking HIV medicines every day and exactly as prescribed.

-- Before starting an HIV regimen, tell your health care provider about any issues that can make adherence difficult, such as lack of health insurance or alcohol or drug abuse.
+- Before starting an HIV regimen, tell your health care provider about any issues that can make adherence difficult, such as an unpredictable daily schedule or lack of health insurance.

 - After starting an HIV regimen, medication aids such as pill boxes, pill reminders, and medication diaries can help to maintain long-term medication adherence.